 In this process, water is drunk to full capacity which lets impurities flush out from the food pipe by vomiting.

 Dhauti kriya is generally of four types.
 Some common types of Dhauti are:

 - Vamana Dhauti – Drinking a large quantity of lukewarm water and then vomiting it out removes extra mucus from the food pipe.
-It’s also called Kunjal kriya.
+It’s also called Kunjal Kriya.

 - Vastra Dhauti – In this Dhauti kriya, a clean muslin cloth drowned in tepid water is swallowed and held in the stomach for a few minutes.
-Then it’s pulled out from the mouth end that brings out impurities intestinal tract.
+Then it’s pulled out from the mouth end brings out impurities intestinal tract.

 Data Dhauti (teeth washing), Jihva Dhauti (tongue washing), and Karna Dhauti are some other straightforward Dhauti procedures (ear cleansing).